- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Market share data is estimated and may not be precise.
-Past performance is not indicative of future results.
-Consult with a qualified financial advisor before making any investment decisions.
+This information is for educational purposes only and should not be considered investment advice.
+Financial data, including AUM, historical performance, and expense ratios, is subject to change.
+Market share data is an estimation for illustrative purposes.
+Investors should conduct their own research and consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.